MarcosCobena/marcoscobena.github.io/items/home.md

 You may want to know what I’m in [now](#/now).

-*Why don't I list my Social Networks as a poem?*:
+*Why don't I list my Social Networks as a poem?*

 Daily findings go to [Twitter](https://twitter.com/1Marcos2Cobena),<br />
 [Medium](https://medium.com/@MarcosCobena) holds larger writings\*;<br />